nims-spin-theory/MLIP_HOT/README.md

 - $E_\text{form}^\text{(hull)}$: formation energy of the thermodynamically stable phase (or mixture of phases) at that composition, i.e., the energy on the convex hull.

+## Questions & Issues

+If you have any question, problem, or bug, please open an issue in this repository.
+Providing your environment details and a minimal reproducible example helps us investigate faster.

 ## Citation

 If you use this toolkit in your research, please cite: